Grand Chess Tour 2019

-Grand Chess Tour 2019 – was a series of chess tournaments, held in from 6 May to 10 December 2019.
+The Grand Chess Tour 2019 was a series of chess tournaments, held in from 6 May to 10 December 2019.
 It was the fifth edition of Grand Chess Tour.
-The tour consisted of 8 tournaments, includin 2 classical, 5 fast tournaments and tour final in London, the United Kingdom.
-It was won by Ding Liren from China.
+The tour consisted of 8 tournaments, including 2 classical, 5 fast tournaments and tour final in London, the United Kingdom.
+It was won by Ding Liren of China.

 Format

-The tour featured 8 tournaments, including 12 full participants and 14 wildcard.
+The tour featured 8 tournaments, and total number of 26 players, including 12 full participants and 14 wildcard.
 Top 4 after 7 tournaments qualifies to the tour finals in London.